dlein/teamsystems-mails/README.md

 # teamsystems-mails

-Extract email addresses from Teamsystems Excel exports.
+Extract email addresses from the Teamsystems Excel export.

 ## Usage

+### Downloading the Excel file

+You need sufficient permissions to download the Excel file from Teamsystems!

+1. Log in to your Teamsystems instance
+2. Navigate to "Allgemein" -> "Personen verwalten"
+3. Click the "Export" button
+4. Find the file in yours browser's download folder

 ### Using the binaries